-- D13.6 Designated public transport routes as identified on the locality controls map at Figure DY are constructed as bus routes in accordance with Infrastructure Specification. - D13.7 Access to public transport routes or to future public transport stops and should be no more than 400m walk by the most direct route.
+- D13.6 Designated public transport routes as identified on the locality controls map at Figure DY are constructed as bus routes in accordance with infrastructure specification Design. - D13.7 Access to public transport routes or to future public transport stops and should be no more than 400m walk by the most direct route.